deepika25kar/CourseShopApp/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here is a list of Major frameworks/libraries that used in my project.

 * [Next.js](https://nextjs.org/)
 * [Node.js](https://nodejs.org/en/)